Meghan Markle's Wedding Bouquet Included Handpicked Flowers From Prince Harry and a Tribute to Diana

 Philippa Craddock served as Harry and Meghan's floral designer.
 She led a team of florists from St. George's Chapel and Buckingham Palace to create both the bridal bouquet and the displays for the ceremony and reception.

-The floral displays in the chapel contained locally sourced foliage, including flowers taken from he gardens and parkland of The Crown Estate and Windsor Great Park.
+The floral displays in the chapel contained locally sourced foliage, including flowers taken from the gardens and parkland of The Crown Estate and Windsor Great Park.
 Philippa also included many seasonal flowers, such as branches of beech, birch and hornbeam, white garden roses, peonies and foxgloves.
 The Royal Parks contributed plants from their wildflower meadows, as well.

 All of their floral displays will be donated to charitable organizations.

 The bridesmaids also carried replicas of the bridal bouquet and wore flower crowns selected by Harry and Meghan.
-These were designed by Craddock, as well.
+These were designed by Philippa, as well.

-While many brides toss their bouquets at the end of their weddings, Meghan will likely do something a bit different.
+While many brides toss their bouquets at the end of their wedding, Meghan will likely do something a bit different.
 Traditionally, royal brides send their bouquets to Westminster Abbey to be placed on the Grave of the Unknown Warrior.
 Queen Elizabeth II, Diana and Kate all did this on their wedding day.

 Watch E!'s five-hour Live From the Royal Wedding coverage Saturday, 19 May starting at 10 a.m. and again later that day.